 A couple of quick points to consider: A standing person can see over most cars which is a good indication they’ll fit inside an Aerovault.
 And width?
 The Aerovault has the widest interior space possible for a superior handling torsion flex axle trailer (80” inches in-between the wheel wells).

 To demonstrate the point of how roomy the Aerovault is (with the roof off of one so you can see the fit inside), we drove a full-size 1985 Mercedes Benz sedan into this Aerovault MKII!
 With the Benz’s curb weight of 3,500 pounds and the Aerovault’s light 2,340 pounds, we could still load in another 1,200 pounds of weight if we wanted.

-Yes, 15 inch wheels and N speed rated tires, a full size spare, battery, winch WITH remote control fob, LED lights inside and out, a fully skinned underside, side doors, swivel jack (your choice wheeled or pedestal).
+Yes, 15 inch wheels and N speed rated tires, a full size spare, battery, winch WITH remote control fob, LED lights inside and out, a fully skinned underside, side doors, and wheeled swivel jack.
 Most of these items are additional cost options on most trailers, if they’re offered at all.